rtbrick/bngblaster/docsrc/sources/api/index.rst

         bngblaster-cli run.sock igmp-info session-id 1
         bngblaster-cli run.sock l2tp-csurq tunnel-id 1 sessions [1,2]

+Bash completion for ``bngblaster-cli`` is installed to ``/usr/share/bash-completion/completions/bngblaster-cli`` and picked up automatically by the ``bash-completion`` package (or can be sourced manually).
+It completes the socket path, the command name and its arguments by querying the ``commands`` endpoint of the running instance referenced by the socket path already typed, so suggestions always match that instance.

 ``$ sudo bngblaster-cli run.sock session-counters | jq .``

 .. code-block:: json